Judgment No. 3152

 ILOAT Judgment(s): 82, 553, 1328, 1338

-application for execution; finality of judgment; complaint allowed; decision; icj; res judicata; competence of tribunal; exception; judgment of the tribunal; execution of judgment; suspensory effects; organisation's duties; declaration of recognition; iloat statute; no provision; advisory opinion; consequence; request by a party
+application for execution; finality of judgment; complaint allowed; decision; icj; res judicata; competence of tribunal; exception; judgment of the tribunal; execution of judgment; suspensory effects; organisation's duties; declaration of recognition; iloat statute; no provision; consequence; request by a party; advisory opinion of icj

 "The Tribunal, which has the power to take such measures as may be necessary to ensure that its judgments are executed, may, if it considers it appropriate, order the payment of a penalty for default (see, for example, Judgments 1620, under 10, or 2806, under 11).
 In the present case, the patent lack of goodwill demonstrated by [the organisation] to date with regard to honouring its obligation to pay the awards made against it justifies the imposition of a penalty, as requested by the complainant, of 25,000 euros for each month's delay in the settlement of the awards made in this judgment."